tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\94 Adding the product filter
+Section 9\95 Adding the filter functionalety
--Adding the methods filter getBrands and getTypes to shop component to hold it as a two seperate section
+-Adding to shopService the method getProducts to hold the ability for searching product by brand id and type id for the menu bar